spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/configure-rbac.md

 1. Log in to [Palette](https://console.spectrocloud.com).

-2. In the **Drop-Down Menu** at the top of the page, choose the project that has your workspace.
+2. In the **drop-down Menu** at the top of the page, choose the project that has your workspace.

 3. On the left **Main Menu**, click **Workspaces**.
 Select your workspace.

 4. Switch to the **Cluster Role Bindings** tab.

-5. Search for entries that starts with **spectro-on-demand-**.
-Open the these entries to confirm that the role bindings bind the expected role to the expected subject.
+5. Search for entries that start with **spectro-on-demand-**.
+Open these entries to confirm that the role bindings bind the expected role to the expected subject.